Open-Earth-Foundation/hello-k8s/README.md

 Now you are ready to push to the cluster.
 Make sure you have your EKS configuration setup, for reference, in this Github these files are located at hello-k8s/helloworld-\*.yml.
 Make sure in the configuration you point the container image to the image you just uploaded to ECR above.

 _Important note!
-An EKS file doesn't have an ingress section, it only has the deployment and service.
+An EKS push doesn't need the ingress configuration as [it should be setup with an AWS ALB ingress controller](https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/), it only needs the deployment and service.
 Compare this to the local kubernetes process which requires the configuration for the ingresses as that is necessary for local hosting._

 Once the connection has been configured and the EKS file definition is setup, you apply the configuration using the following command `kubectl apply -f ${ROUTE_TO_COINFIGURATION_FILE} -n default`.